Herald: A Natural Language Annotated Lean 4 Dataset: Methodology

 \subsubsection{Statements Informalization}

 \paragraph{Structured Information and Contextual Augmentation}

 The first step in our methodology involves extracting essential components from Lean code that encapsulate formal statements.
 We utilize Lean-Jixia\footnote{https://github.com/reaslab/Lean-Jixia}, a static analysis tool specifically designed for Lean 4, to extract structured information from Mathlib4.
 Lean-Jixia parses Lean files to extract key metadata, including theorem declarations, proof structures, and dependency relationships.
-We select five main components to enhance the FL to NL translation process: \begin{itemize}[leftmargin=*] \item \textbf{Head statements}.
-These include foundational theorems, definitions, and other significant statements within the mathematical field relevant to the theorem.
-The extraction of head statements ensures that the context and background of the theorem are well-understood by the LLM. \item \textbf{Kind.} The kind of statement, which can be a \verb|theorem|, \verb|instance|, \verb|definition|, \verb|structure|, \verb|class|, \verb|inductive|, \verb|classInductive|, or \verb|opaque|, provides essential information about the nature of the statement.
-This classification aids the LLM in applying appropriate translation strategies tailored to the specific type of mathematical entity being processed.
-Different prompts are employed for translating different kinds of statements, adapting to the varying language habits of mathematical statements. \item \textbf{Docstrings} often contain NL explanations written by humans, which are crucial for translating formal statements into more understandable language.
-The LLM is trained to leverage these docstrings effectively, ensuring that all relevant mathematical information is included while filtering out implementation notes that are not pertinent to the translation. \item \textbf{Neighbor statements} in the Lean code, including those with similar names or located within the same namespace or file, are indicative of related theorems or definitions.
-By considering these neighbor statements, the LLM can better understand the interconnectedness of mathematical concepts and ensure that the translation reflects these relationships. \item \textbf{Dependent theorems.} The inclusion of dependent theorems is crucial for maintaining the logical integrity of the translation.
-These theorems form the basis upon which the main theorem is built, and their inclusion ensures that the LLM can accurately reflect the proof's logical flow and dependencies. \end{itemize}

-By utilizing this information, LLM can better understand the FL statement and follow the principles of NL statements when it translates the FL statements into NL statements.
+We select five main components to enhance the FL to NL translation process: head statements, kind, docstrings, neighbor statements, and dependent theorems.
+These additional structures provide mathematical context and background information for the LLM, thereby reducing the burden on the LLM to infer the mathematical background independently.
+For an overview of each component, please refer to Appendix \ref{sec:structured_information_rag}.
+By utilizing this information, the LLM can better understand the FL statement and follow the principles of NL statements when translating FL statements into NL statements.

 \paragraph{Dependency Level and Translation Order}

 We identify a critical issue where the lack of natural language translations for dependent definitions often led to incorrectly fabricated translations of these dependencies, thereby affecting the translation of the original theorem.
 To address this, we utilize Lean-Jixia to extract the dependency graph of all statements, forming a directed acyclic graph (DAG).
 We stratify all statements into levels based on their distance to the root nodes, which are statements not dependent on any others.
 Statements in each level only depend on those in lower levels.
 By translating statements in the level order, we ensure that the natural language translations of dependent theorems are available during the translation process, thereby providing missing dependent information that does not exist in the formal statements.